mschuchard/extended_stdlib/REFERENCE.md

 Data type: `Optional[String]`

-The text encoding for the string.
+The text encoding for the string (default: UTF-8).

 ### <a name="extended_stdlibcenter"></a>`extended_stdlib::center`